Bank of England base rate

 Fixed - Your account wasn't affected because the interest rate is set for an agreed length of time.

-Variable – On either the 2nd or 3rd of September, interest rates on our variable accounts were decreased.
+Variable – On either the 3rd or 4th of March, interest rates on some of our variable accounts were decreased.

 What’s the current interest rate on my account?
 Is the rate fixed or variable?